Skip to main content

 The first was about six inches of heavy, wet snow.
 The second was around 16 inches of light, powdery snow.
 This gave us a good sense of how each shovel handles different snow conditions.

-We were able to test most of the shovels in three main areas * An asphalt driveway * Walkways with brick pavers, stone and grass. * A deck, porch and stairs.
+We were able to test most of the shovels in three main areas:

-These gave a good sense of performance on different surfaces, the ease of lifting up stairs, and the challenges clearing a space while only throwing snow forwards.
+These gave a good sense of performance on different surfaces, the ease of lifting stairs, and the challenges of clearing a space while only throwing snow forward.

 For some products, we used an artificial snow mix for testing.
-This uses a super absorbent polymer that picks up close to a thousand times its weight in water, forming dense, wet pellets.
+This uses a superabsorbent polymer that absorbs close to 1,000 times its weight in water, forming dense, wet pellets.
 The high water content makes this an excellent substitute for heavy, wet snow when the real thing isn’t available.
-Wet snow is the worst case scenario for electric snow shovels, so the artificial snow is a tough test.
+Wet snow is the worst-case scenario for electric snow shovels, so artificial snow is a tough test.

 What to Know When Buying an Electric Snow Shovel